Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \begin{proposition}[The counter $S$ is the gauge-invariant retained coordinate] Let $S^{K-i}(0)$ denote the counter term inside the active $F$-site at step~$i$ of the canonical trace.
-Then: \begin{enumerate}[nosep,leftmargin=1.6em] \item \textbf{Gauge invariance.} $S^{K-i}(0)$ is fixed by every permutation in $\mathrm{Sym}_{i+1}$: the gauge group acts only on $b$-positions, and $S^{K-i}(0)$ contains no $b$-occurrence. \item \textbf{Strict subterm descent.} At each step, $S^{K-i}(0) \triangleright S^{K-i-1}(0)$: the next-step counter is a strict subterm of the current counter. \item \textbf{Reversibility.} The descent $S(n)\mapsto n$ is uniquely invertible: given the reduct, the unique redex is recovered by reading $S(n)$ from $n$. \item \textbf{Uniqueness.} $S^{K-i}(0)$ is the unique component of the triple (F-counter, G-stack, $b$-copies) that is simultaneously gauge-invariant and strictly descending.
-The G-stack multiplicity $i$ increases rather than decreases, and the payload-multiplicity coordinate also increases rather than decreases. \end{enumerate} The dependency-pair projection succeeds by retaining exactly $S$ and discarding $G$ and $b$.
+Then: \begin{enumerate}[nosep,leftmargin=1.6em] \item \textbf{Gauge invariance.} $S^{K-i}(0)$ is fixed by every permutation in $\mathrm{Sym}_{i+1}$: the gauge group acts only on $b$-positions, and $S^{K-i}(0)$ is free of $b$-occurrences. \item \textbf{Strict subterm descent.} At each step, $S^{K-i}(0) \triangleright S^{K-i-1}(0)$: the next-step counter is a strict subterm of the counter at that stage. \item \textbf{Reversibility.} The descent $S(n)\mapsto n$ is uniquely invertible: given the reduct, the unique redex is recovered by reading $S(n)$ from $n$. \item \textbf{Uniqueness.} $S^{K-i}(0)$ is the unique component of the triple (F-counter, G-stack, $b$-copies) that is simultaneously gauge-invariant and strictly descending.
+The G-stack multiplicity $i$ increases rather than decreases, and the payload-multiplicity coordinate also increases rather than decreases. \end{enumerate} The dependency-pair projection succeeds by retaining $S$ alone and discarding $G$ and $b$.
 It certifies termination by the well-founded strict subterm descent on $S$-terms, under the Arts-Giesl soundness license~\cite{artsgiesl2000} that declares $b$ inert. \end{proposition}